All SAT II Latin Resources

 Agricolae boni

 Agricola is one of the few nouns in the first declension that is masculine and not feminine.
 The adjective then must be in the masculine gender to agree with agricola.
-The correct nominative plural of agricola is agricolae, and the correct nominative plural masculine adjective is boni; agricolae boni
+The correct nominative plural of agricola is agricolae, and the correct nominative plural masculine adjective is boni; agricolae boni.

-Example Question #2 : Latin Adjectives
+Example Question #2 : Sat Subject Test In Latin

 Choose the correct answers from the options below